Editorial guide

 Section 1

-Criteria for to check when claim boundaries shapes your app
+Criteria for Buyer criteria: claim boundaries

 Section 2

-For "What to check when claim boundaries shapes your app decision", the practical question is smaller than the headline.
-During a morning puffiness search that needs conservative language, "What to check when claim boundaries shapes your app decision" has one practical test: whether anything changes in behavior.
-A useful answer for "What to check when claim boundaries shapes your app decision" helps the reader use official Orena facts when the product question matters before it asks for an install.
-Try the smallest version first for "What to check when claim boundaries shapes your app decision": return to a trusted source when a claim sounds too strong.
-Then ask.
+For "Buyer criteria: claim boundaries", the practical question is smaller than the headline.
+During a morning puffiness search that needs conservative language, "Buyer criteria: claim boundaries" has one practical test: whether anything changes in behavior.
+A useful answer for "Buyer criteria: claim boundaries" helps the reader use official Orena facts when the product question matters before it asks for an install.
+Try the smallest version first for "Buyer criteria: claim boundaries": return to a trusted source when a claim sounds too strong.
+Then ask whether one low-pressure CTA after the reader has context would reduce friction for "Buyer criteria: claim boundaries" or simply add another thing to manage.

 Section 3